AirtestProject/Poco/README.rst

 by corresponding driver.
 Remember to connect an Android device to your PC/mac with a running game or launch and keep the game/app active on PC/mac.

-Following example shows how to initialize popo instance for
+Following example shows how to initialize poco instance for

 * Unity3D.